usadellab/usadellab.github.io/MapManJS/Readme.md

 # MapManJS
-pure web implementations of MapMan head over to https://usadellab.github.io/MapManJS/test_oo11.html
+pure web implementations of MapMan over represention analysis head over to https://usadellab.github.io/MapManJS/test_oo11.html a portable rewrite of MapMan in Javascript https://usadellab.github.io/MapManJS/ultramicro.html

+## MapMan JS
+This is a new implementation of MapMan partially translating the original Java sources xml parsing is very rudimentary at the moment and might be in the future become obsolete

 ## Over Representation Analysis
 Starting with enrichment analysis for categories.